Nandisa27457/Nandisa27457/README.md

 <h1 align="center">Hi 👋, I'm Nandisa Dlamini</h1>
 <h3 align="center">🧠💻 Hey!
 I'm currently leveling up from "Googles everything" to "Writes code that sometimes works on the first try."
-I'm a software development learner who's bravely navigating the wild jungle of bugs, semicolons, and Stack Overflow tabs.
+I'm a software developer who's bravely navigating the wild jungle of bugs, semicolons, and Stack Overflow tabs.
 Currently poking at JavaScript 🔮, and making pixels behave with HTML & CSS 🎨.
 I'm all about learning by doing (and occasionally breaking things in spectacular fashion).
 If you're into coding, memes, or watching someone slowly become fluent in developer-speak, stick around.
 Let’s debug life together—one curly brace at a time.</h3>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=nandisa27457" alt="nandisa27457" /></a> </p>